syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Checkbox.md

 {% endhighlight %}
 {% endtabs %}

-## Get checked nodes
+## Get or Set Checked Items

-Gets all the checked nodes in tree view.
-When binding `ItemsSource`, you can get the checked nodes list using [CheckedItems](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~CheckedItems.html).
+### Get or Set Checked Items in Bound Mode

+You can get or set list of items to be checked by using [CheckedItems](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~CheckedItems.html) property.

+### Get or Set Checked Nodes in Unbound Mode

+You can get the list of checked nodes by using `GetCheckedNodes` method.
+You can set checked status by setting `TreeViewNode.IsChecked` property.

 {% tabs %}
 {% highlight c# %}